Top 10 Reasons to Own a TacoTime Franchise

 2. Our unique menu keeps our customers excited to come back

 In the Mexican QSR franchise space, TacoTime has an incredible assortment of customizable tacos, burritos, salads, nachos and quesadillas.
 TacoTime has been incredibly inventive, incorporating a playful sensibility into traditional Mexican fare.
-Our wildly popular Mexi-Fries are our take on tater tots, which can be dunked into one or all of our proprietary salsas or stuffed with melted cheese.
-Our Crisp Burritos, all of which are rolled by hand, come in four varieties and pack in a lot of flavor between the crunch of a fried tortilla shell.
-TacoTime goes further than other brands — offering vegetarian options, kids’ meals and an ever-changing array of limited-time and seasonal offerings that keep our customers excited to come back.
+Our wildly popular Mexi-Fries are our take on tater tots, which can be dunked into one or all of our proprietary salsas or smothered with melted cheese.
+Our Crisp Burritos, all of which are rolled by hand, come in three varieties and pack in a lot of flavor between the crunch of a fried tortilla shell.
+TacoTime goes further than other brands — offering vegetarian options and an ever-changing array of limited-time and seasonal offerings that keep our customers excited to come back.

 “The key difference with TacoTime is our taste profile,” says Kevin Gingrich, Brand President of TacoTime and owner of several TacoTime franchise locations in Utah.
 “It tastes good because of the seasonings that we have, which are proprietary spice blends created for TacoTime.
 But our bigger unique factor is how many items we make in-house.
 From our hand-rolled Crisp Burritos, to making the taco shells — which most people don’t even know that we do — to the array of other items that are made in-house, we do it all from scratch.
 We make our own salsas and cook our own taco meat every two hours.
 The norm in the QSR space is where brands bring in products through the back door, maybe reheat it or just pour it out of a bag.
 We don’t do that.
 We cook it in-house, and that’s why it tastes better.”